Media Browser / Video Browser has always been free as-in-beer and free as-in-speech.

 I have tried several other softwares before finally settle on MB.
 As many others have said, it outshines most if not all other competitors, both free and paid products.
 It makes VMC much more enjoyable.
 I do think setting up a donation is a good idea, or that every download requires a donation (set amount or up to users).
 IMO, an amout of $20-$30 should not be a problem for most.
 Once again, thank you for all the work you put in, and I would hate for the program to fade.

-Salami almost 15 years ago
+Salami over 15 years ago

 Salami